Adityaagulatii/When-Was-the-Golden-Age-of-Video-Games/README.md

 <p>In this project, we'll explore the top 400 best-selling video games created between 1977 and 2020.
 We'll compare a dataset on game sales with critic and user reviews to determine whether or not video games have improved as the gaming market has grown.</p>

 ## Dataset
 <p>Our database contains two tables.
-We've limited each table to 400 rows for this project, but you can find the complete dataset with over 13,000 games on <a href="https://www.kaggle.com/holmjason2/videogamedata">Kaggle</a>. </p>
+We've limited each table to 400 rows for this project.
+The complete dataset with over 13,000 games can be found on <a href="https://www.kaggle.com/holmjason2/videogamedata">Kaggle</a>. </p>
 <h3 id="game_sales"><code>game_sales</code></h3>
 <table>
 <thead>